Back to overview

 Skye Fenton-Wells

 Skye Fenton-Wells (she/her) is the early talent recruitment manager at Womble Bond Dickinson.
-She is based in the Bristol office.
+She's based in the Bristol office.

 What is your favourite part of the recruitment calendar?

 My favourite part of the recruitment calendar is meeting the candidates at assessment days and then the process that follows.
-After spending so much time reviewing applications, it’s great to see the faces behind them and talk to the firm’s potential future lawyers.
+After spending so much time reviewing video interviews, it’s great to finally meet them and talk to the firm’s potential future lawyers.

 It’s also incredibly rewarding watching successful candidates on their journey – making offers to these applicants is the greatest feeling.